 Paying the price

 It’s widely known that climate change is causing increasingly more frequent and severe natural disasters.
 QBE is failing to keep up with the changing environment and it’s costing them dearly.
-QBE’s cost of large risk claims and catastrophes, has for the last seven years, exceeded 8.7% of Net Earned Premium; compared to an average of just 8.1% in the seven years to 2010.
+From 2010 to 2017, QBE’s cost of large risk claims and catastrophes has averaged 11.4% of Net Earned Premium; compared to an average of just 8.1% in the seven years to 2010.
 This massive shift shows just how much the changing climate is impacting QBE’s business.

-QBE is in a unique position – they have the choice to finance the expansion of the fossil fuel industry through underwriting and debt.
-But if they choose to do so, they will continue to face the increasing cost of extreme weather events.
+QBE is in a unique position – if they continue to enable the expansion of the fossil fuel industry through underwriting, they will continue to face the increasing cost of extreme weather events.
 Green-washing will not address climate change nor the inherent risk in their portfolios.
 Only serious and rapid change to their business model will.